Fixed Term Appointment, ICS-6

-- Monitor, assess, report, and conduct analysis of general Southern WB protection issues and specific issues as identified in the Areas of Responsibilities
+Monitor, assess, report and conduct analysis of protection issues and specific issues in the Gaza strip:

-- Assist the Humanitarian Affairs Analyst to conduct periodic information analysis about the regular monitoring and coordination of the humanitarian situation and assistance in the oPt, specifically in the Area of Responsibility.
+- Assist to conduct periodic information analysis in relation to the regular monitoring and coordination of the humanitarian situation and assistance in the Gaza strip.

-- Monitor humanitarian assistance progress and conduct assessments of needs and risks in the Area of Responsibility.
+- Monitor humanitarian assistance progress and conduct assessments of needs when required.

 - Triangulate and verify information including prioritizing and undertaking field trips, meeting with the affected population and representatives of the local communities/authorities.

-- Assist in the timely writing/ drafting of the weekly Protection of Civilian report.
+- Assist in the timely writing/ drafting of the bi-weekly Protection of Civilian report.

-- Submit protection issues to be raised with relevant actors to the head of sub-office at the district level as necessary.
+- Submit protection issues to be raised with relevant actors to the HoSO as necessary.

-- Support monitoring and assessment of humanitarian developments
+Support the monitoring and assessment of humanitarian developments:

-- Assist the Humanitarian Affairs Analyst in the development of trend analyses of political, social, economic, and security developments in the AOR and provide recommendations on humanitarian action.
+- Assist the HoSO in the development of trend analyses of political, social, economic and security developments in the Gaza strip and provide recommendations on humanitarian action.

-- Monitor closures and restrictions imposed on the Palestinian population in the AOR.
+- Monitor closures and restrictions imposed on the Palestinian population in the Gaza strip.

-- Support the Humanitarian Affairs Analyst in the mapping of access restrictions and its impact on Palestinians – specific monitoring of communities worst affected and most vulnerable.
+- Support the HoSO in the mapping of access restrictions and its impact on Palestinians.

 - Participate in regular field assessments to gather and verify information needed to understand the impact of the humanitarian crisis.